-June 11, 2003 -- Economic development predominated as a theme among the topics chosen for discussion at upcoming meetings.
+June 11, 2003 - Economic development predominated as a theme among the topics chosen for discussion at upcoming meetings.
 The Committee specifically called for 1 day of a 2-day meeting in October to address economic development issues.
-At the June 2003 meeting, convened by the senior senator on the Committee, Senator Mike Taylor, the Committee elected Representative Joe McKenney as presiding officer and Senator Glenn Roush as vice presiding officer.
+At this meeting, Senator Sherm Anderson also requested more information about loggers and mill workers displaced because of